 TBD changes in relation to EDMG SSSW frames

-10.7.7.2 Rate selection rules for Control frames transmitted by DMG STAs
+10.7.7.2 Rate selection rules for Control frames transmitted by DMG and EDMG STAs

-This subclause describes the rate selection rules for Control frames transmitted by DMG STAs.
-The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification).
+This subclause describes the rate selection rules for Control frames transmitted by DMG and EDMG STAs.
+The rate selection rules apply only for MCSs defined in Clause 20 (Directional multi-gigabit (DMG) PHY specification) and in Clause 2X (Extended Directional multi-gigabit (EDMG) PHY specification.

 A Control frame that does not have an MCS defined in 10.7.7.1 (Usage of DMG Control modulation class) and that is not a control response frame shall be transmitted using an MCS from the mandatory MCS set of the DMG SC modulation class or DMG Control modulation class.